-At Least 43 People Killed in Suicide Bomb Aimed at Muslim Scholars in Kabul
+At Least 50 People Killed in Suicide Bomb Aimed at Muslim Scholars in Kabul

 "Everything was covered with smoke and dust," he said.
 "There were dead bodies all around on the chairs, in large numbers."

-Police sealed off roads leading to the scene of the attack and ambulances could still be seen going in.
+Police sealed off roads leading to the scene of the attack.
 Hundreds of family members and relatives gathered at local hospitals, looking at lists of those killed and wounded that were posted outside.

-No one immediately claimed the attack, but both the Taliban and a local Islamic State affiliate have targeted religious scholars aligned with the government in the past.
+Afghan President Ashraf Ghani condemned the bombing, calling it "an attack on Islamic values and followers of the Prophet Muhammad," and declaring Wednesday a day of mourning.

+Pakistan's Prime Minister Imran Khan also condemned the bombing and expressed condolences to the victims.
+Afghanistan and the United States have long accused Pakistan of harboring the Taliban, whose leadership is based there.
+Pakistan denies the allegations, and says it uses its limited influence over the group to encourage peace efforts.

-IS claimed a suicide bombing in June that killed at least seven people and wounded another 20 at a meeting of the country’s top clerics in the capital.
+The Islamic State group claimed a suicide bombing in June that killed at least seven people and wounded another 20 at a meeting of the country's top clerics in the capital.
 The body of religious leaders, known as the Afghan Ulema Council, had issued a decree against suicide attacks and called for peace talks.
-IS said it had targeted “tyrant clerics” who were siding with the U.S.-backed government.
+IS said it had targeted "tyrant clerics" who were siding with the U.S.-backed government.

 The Taliban denied involvement in the June attack but they also denounced the gathering.

-Both militant groups want to overthrow the U.S.-backed government and impose a harsh form of Islamic rule, but they are bitterly divided over leadership and ideology, and they have clashed on a number of occasions.
+Both militant groups want to overthrow the U.S.-backed government and impose a harsh form of Islamic rule, but they are bitterly divided over leadership and ideology, and have clashed on a number of occasions.

 The Taliban carry out near-daily attacks targeting security forces and government officials across the country, while the IS affiliate has bombed gatherings of minority Shiites, killing hundreds of civilians.